All Episodes

 He calls 911.

-When he spoke to his staff, he found out that an elderly man and woman had collapsed from heat exhaustion as they trudged to the center, the social services center in 90 degree heat.
+When he spoke to his staff, he found out that an elderly man and woman had collapsed from heat exhaustion as they trudged to the center, the social services center, in 90-degree heat.

 Then Mr. Chilton heard why they were destined for his office.

-Which spiked this month on account of the heat.
+They needed help paying their electric bills, which spiked this month on account of the heat.

 Where's Hugo Chavez when you need him?